lavaeater/suburban-commando/README.md

 If the above strategy doesn't get us anywhere, I will simply create a new Scene to troubleshoot all of this.
 It will simply contain the player, the camera and some ground.
 What I do need, however, is some kind of structure on the floor to see if the player is actually moving around a bit.

 ### Rotate Schmotate
 I just realized I rotate the direction of the player, then do move and slide, perhaps we could work that into things, somehow?
-I ta
+It appears, now, that the rotation interferes with the movement and stuff, which I was pretty certain was working.
+But we need to look into this.
+W

 ## Enemy Entity 1
 ### Mechanics